kryzp/magpie/README.md

 > Can I use this to make my own games?!

 Don't.
 I mean, you can, and I'm not gonna stop you.
 But don't (coming from a place of love).
 It's unstable and constantly changing.
 I mostly made it for my own projects and games and I modify it however I see fit.
 I don't intend to build it for someone else.
 If you really want to probably just cut out sections of it and make your own fork, then understand you can never pull again without breaking your project.

+> Do you use AI???
+No. NO. I also hate that I have to clarify that none of this is vibecoded.
+This is actually something I care about, and put time into.
+Check the commit history if you don't believe me.

+> What's the history?
+How long did this take?
+This isn't my first Vulkan or game engine project.
+If you look into the repository's history, it's gone through about 3-4 seperate re-writes (the original version, "Lilythorn" I accidentally wiped from the git history entirely, oops...), and even then it was initially based off of my (very crudely written) [Wyvern](https://github.com/kryzp/wyvern) game engine which I made for my NEA all the way back in Year 13 for my A-Levels.

 ## External Libraries